colcheski/angular-laravel-store/README.md

 If you'd like to have an all in one script that starts up your editor/IDE, runs the local development servers, and opens up the application you can consider copying and changing `/scripts/localDevStart.sh`

 I've left this script here as an example of what can be done if you're lazy like me and don't want to go opening up multiple terminals and running commands every time.
-I have mine sitting in my users folder on Windows where my Git Bash terminal opens by default so I can just run `.localDevStart.sh` and everything will open and start for me.
+I have mine sitting in my users folder on Windows where my Git Bash terminal opens by default so I can just run `./localDevStart.sh` and everything will open and start for me.
 If you are not using the exact same paths, Git Bash, and VSCode, you'll need to change basically every part of it, but it should be easy enough to change and clear enough in its intent and steps.

 ### Backend
 Refer to the [backend README](backend/README.md) for setup instructions.